wyleyr/hankel1867tr/05-III-RealNumbersInTheirFormalConcept.md

 </p>
 <p lang="en">
-A different definition of the concept of the formal numbers cannot be given; every other definition must rely on ideas from intuition or experience, which stand in only an accidental relation to the concept, and the limitation of which [i.e., of intuition and experience] places insurmountable obstacles in the way of a general investigation of the arithmetic operations.
+A different definition of the concept of the formal numbers cannot be given; every other definition must rely on [representations]{.origphrase title="Vorstellungen"} from intuition or experience, which stand in only an accidental relation to the concept, and whose restrictedness places insurmountable obstacles in the way of a general investigation of the arithmetic operations.
 The definition of a formal number can be given therefore as follows:
 </p>
 </div>